EJI 2017 Champion of Justice Debbie Berkovits with Ian Manuel.

 Bringing all of the client honorees on stage, EJI Director Bryan Stevenson told the audience that if grace, or redemption, or rehabilitation were ever put on trial, his first witnesses would be the people standing on the stage: the formerly incarcerated, the condemned who've been resurrected from death row, children told they would die in prison, those who have suffered through condemnation and have been told their lives don't have meaning and purpose, and yet persevered to be free.
 They are witnesses to the power of grace, redemption, and hope, he said, because they remained hopeful in dark and hopeless places when intellectually they had no reason to be.

-The evening featured a photographic exhibit sharing the stories of people impacted by the legacy of lynching in America, and a model of EJI's forthcoming Memorial to Peace and Justice, which will commemorate more than 4000 people who were killed in racial terror lynchings between the Civil War and World War II.
+The evening featured a photographic exhibit sharing the stories of people impacted by the legacy of lynching in America, and a model of EJI's forthcoming National Memorial for Peace and Justice, which will commemorate more than 4000 people who were killed in racial terror lynchings between the Civil War and World War II.
 Attendees learned about the work of EJI's Community Rembrance Project through short films about the dedication of markers that memorialize lynching victims and the collection of soil at sites where lynchings occurred.

 With energizing performances by recording artists RAII and Whitney and NeeCee Trott, the event was the most well-attended in EJI's history.
 We are honored that so many people were moved to attend the dinner and we are deeply grateful for your tremendous support.